Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/02-Intro-to-JS/README.md

 Watch as the instructor demos snippets of JavaScript.
 Before the answer is revealed, write on your team's whiteboard what you predict the answer will be.

+If you'd like to read more funky JavaScript, check out [this video](https://www.youtube.com/watch?v=qjk2pWY4RP0) or go to [wtfjs.com](https://wtfjs.com).

 ## TT: JavaScript fundamentals [30 minutes]

 ### Variables: const, let, var